Free SEO Tools Every Small Business Actually Needs

 - Click-through rates so you know if your titles need work

-- Indexing status - which pages are in Google's index
+- Indexing status - which pages Google has indexed

 - Core Web Vitals - how fast your site loads on real devices